Organic Eprints frontpage

 Thorup-Kristensen, K. (2005) Biodiversity as a tool in crop nutrition.
-Paper presented at Ecosystem services as a tool for production improvement in organic farming - the role and impact of biodiversity, FiBL, Schweitz, April 2005.*
+Paper at: Ecosystem services as a tool for production improvement in organic farming - the role and impact of biodiversity, FiBL, Schweitz, April 2005.

 Summary